-Name of the Scheme Nature of the Scheme Investment Objectives Benchmark ## Plan Inception Date/ 1 Year Pe rformance Inception ormance Net Assets as · Allotment Scheme^ Benchmark on March 31, 2024 (Rs. in Cr.)
-57 DSP Multi Asset An open ended scheme The investment objective of the Composite Benchmark3 Regular 27-Sep-23 12.95% 14.47% 16.57 Allocation Fund investing in equity/ equity related securities, debt/ money market instruments, commodity ETFs, exchange traded commodity derivatives and overseas securities Scheme is to seek to generate long term capital appreciation by investing in multi asset classes including equity and equity related securities, debt and money market instruments, commodity ETFs, exchange traded commodity derivatives and overseas securities.
+Name of the Scheme Nature of the Scheme Investment Objectives Benchmark ## Plan Inception Date/ 1 Year Pe rformance Inception ormance Net Assets as · Allotment Scheme^ Benchmark Benchmark on March 31, 2024 (Rs. in Cr.)
+57 DSP Multi Asset An open ended scheme The investment objective of the Composite Benchmark3 Regular 27-Sep-23 12.95% 14.47% 16.57 Allocation Fund investing in equity/ equity related securities, debt/ money market instruments, commodity ETFs, exchange traded commodity derivatives and overseas securities Scheme is to seek to generate long term capital appreciation by investing in multi asset classes including equity and equity related securities, debt and money market instruments, commodity ETFs, exchange traded commodity derivatives and overseas securities There is no assurance that the investment objective of the Scheme will be achieved.
+Direct 27-Sep-23 - - 13.79% 14.47% 1,244.92 58 DSP Gold ETF The investment Domestic Regular 17-Nov-23 8.27% 9.95% 279.71 Gold ETF objective of the scheme is to seek to generate returns by investing in units of DSP Gold ETF.
 There is no assurance that the investment objective of the Scheme will be achieved.
-Direct 27-Sep-23 - - 13.79% 14.47% 1,244.92 58 DSP Gold ETF An open ended fund of The investment objective of the Domestic Price of Regular 17-Nov-23 - 8.27% 9.95% 279.71 fund scheme investing in DSP Gold ETF scheme is to seek to generate returns by investing in units of DSP Gold ETF.
+Price of Physical Gold (based on London Bullion Market Association (LBMA) gold daily spot fixing price) Direct 17-Nov-23 - - 8.43% 9.95% 4.85 59 DSP Banking & Financial An open ended equity scheme The primary investment objective Nifty Financial Services TRI Regular 08-Dec-23 -0.70% -1.00% 16.3647 Services Fund investing in banking and financial services sector of the scheme is to seek to generate returns through investment in domestic and overseas equity and equity related securities of companies engaged in banking and financial services sector.
 There is no assurance that the investment objective of the Scheme will be achieved.
-Physical Gold (based on London Bullion Market Association (LBMA) gold daily spot fixing price) Direct 17-Nov-23 - - 8.43% 9.95% 4.85 59 DSP Banking & Financial An open ended equity scheme The primary investment objective Nifty Financial Services TRI Regular 08-Dec-23 - -0.70% -1.00% 16.3647 60 investing in banking and financial services sector of the scheme is to seek to generate returns through investment in domestic and overseas equity and equity related securities of companies engaged in banking and financial services sector.
-There is no assurance that the investment objective of the Scheme will be achieved.
-The investment Nifty Direct 08-Dec-23 - - -0.22% -1.00% 503.65 60 Smallcap250 An open ended scheme objective of the Nifty Smallcap250 Regular 26-Dec-23 - - 0.04% 0.10% 52.42 Quality 50 Index Fund replicating/ tracking Nifty Smallcap250 Quality 50 Index Scheme is to generate returns that are commensurate with the performance of the Nifty Smallcap250 Quality 50 Index, subject to tracking error.
-There is no assurance that the investment objective of the Scheme will be achieved.
-Quality 50 TRI Direct 26-Dec-23 - 0.22% 0.10% 19.62
+Direct 08-Dec-23 - - -0.22% -1.00% 503.65 60 DSP Nifty Smallcap250 An open ended scheme The investment objective of the Nifty Smallcap250 Regular 26-Dec-23 - - 0.04% 0.10% 52.42 Quality 50 replica Index Fund trackii Smalld Qualit replicating/ Scheme is to generate Quality 50 TRI Direct 26-Dec-23 - - 0.22% 0.10% 19.62